When it comes to buying your first home, there’s a lot to learn — and fast.

 Hazard insurance isn’t really a standalone, specific type of insurance.
 The best way to think about the term if you come across it is as a part of a homeowners insurance policy.

-When you purchase homeowners insurance, your policy will include protection against certain perils – ie hazards – to your the structure of your home.
+When you purchase homeowners insurance, your policy will include protection against certain perils – ie hazards – to the structure of your home.
 This is one of the big differences with homeowners insurance vs renters insurance – your policy covers physical structures as well your possessions.

 Therefore in this sense ‘hazard insurance’ would simply be the portion of your homeowners policy that applies to damage to the structure of your home.